 There is a need for all senior staff to assess the types of risk involved in the operations for which they are responsible; to regularly review and test the control systems for which they are responsible; and, to ensure that controls are being complied with.
 They must at all times satisfy themselves that their systems continue to operate effectively.

 If designing any new system, a comprehensive risk assessment must be undertaken.
 Specific consideration should be given to building in safeguards against internal and external fraud.
 Subject to the area(s) of work under consideration the following are available to offer advice and assistance on risk management and control issues as necessary:

 - Our internal auditors;

 - Director of Finance and Business Services

-- Director of Funding and Investment Services;
+- Director of Operations (Arts Funding);

 - Head of Business Development;

 - Head of Finance and Accounting;

+- Head of ICT and Infrastructure

 - Planning, Performance and Compliance Manager

-3. External Audit
+External Audit